 So here you go, the day my mum died.

 On June 26th 1993 I was 16.
-I had a great life for a teenager, I lived with my parents in Penzance, Cornwall.
-I would go the beach every weekend with my friends, go out teenage drinking to the Admiral Benbow every Saturday night.
-I worked in Olivers the high street shoe shop for a few extra pounds, to pay for the Saturday night drinks.
-I had just finished my GCSE’s and felt like I had done well.
+I had a great life for a teenager & lived with my parents in Penzance, Cornwall.
+I’d go the beach every weekend with my friends, go out teenage drinking to the Admiral Benbow every Saturday night.
+I had a job working in Olivers the high street shoe shop for a few extra pounds, to pay for the Saturday night drinks!
+My GCSE’s had just finished and felt like I had done well.
 I had a long summer ahead of me with no school or much to focus on.
 A-levels were next in the September.

 I called my best friends to tell them.
 I remember saying to them, “Is your mum with you?”.
 Ironic that I asked them that just before telling them my mum had just died.
 I went through the script and there were many tears.
 It’s such an alien conversation to have that your mum has just died, a complete surprise and shock to the system.
 Mums don’t die when you are 16, before boyfriends, GCSE results, A-levels, university, first jobs, more boyfriends, marriage, children.

 My friends did the best thing they could and we decided to stick to our original plans of Saturday night drinking at the pub to take my mind off it.
 It didn’t of course and I was a blubbering mess by 11pm after a few ciders.
 It was a lovely thing of my best mates to do to bring some normality into my day.
 I remember feeling glad I could walk into a pub and no one know what had happened that day, I didn’t have to explain yet to anyone that my mum had died.